 Even with all the dating apps and websites out there, there is still a stigma attached to it.
 People are still embarrassed, or at least, apprehensive to admit that they met their date online.
 This is more typical for individuals who aren’t as extroverted as others.
 The lingering shame is still there.
-Not many people would want to admit that they met on an Asian dating site.
+Not many people would want to admit that they met on an online dating app.

 Why does this happen?